techjmw/infrachallenge/README.md

 ---
 ## Troubleshooting
-### Common issues are incorrect permissions on files such as RWX, starting a command in the wrong directory and not having the PATH set, etc... refer to artifacts for reference is deploying
+### Common issues are incorrect permissions on files such as RWX, starting a command in the wrong directory and not having the PATH set, etc... refer to artifacts for reference with deploying
-### When in doubt, look at log directories, firewall port blocking, configurations related to restricing access to localhost and services not running.
+### When in doubt, look at log files, firewall port blocking, configurations related to restricing access to localhost only and services not running.

 ---
 # Want to make this production ready, here are some ideas to consider